Diagnostics

 Solidarity Fund

 This fund currently provides all molecular testing needed for our partner institutions in 28 countries in our program where patients have the greatest diagnostic needs.
-With additional funding, we will continue to expand access to diagnostics for patients currently waiting in additional countries.
+With increased funding, we will continue to expand access to diagnostics for patients currently waiting in additional countries.

 Supporting Physicians